-Hunte's Gardens, Barbados – the most enchanting place on Earth?
+Hunte's Gardens, Barbados – The Most Enchanting Place on Earth?

 Anthony’s boast may be stretching things a little but there’s no doubt that this place is indeed enchanting – a fairy-tale tropical garden planted in and around a 150 feet deep sinkhole, originally formed by a huge landslip.

-Anthony is a Barbadian who can trace his English ancestors back to the 1630s and this garden is his absolute passion.
+He is a Barbadian who can trace his English ancestors back to the 1630s and this garden is his absolute passion.
 He took over the site in 1997 and spent two years planting before opening up the space to the public.

 The setting for the garden is most unusual with plants tumbling down the slopes and tall (really very tall) palms launching themselves upwards from the bottom of the gully.
 Interconnected paths wind down from the top with occasional options to turn left or right.